Combined Learning of Linear Parameter-Varying Models and Robust Control Invariant Sets: Conclusions

 \section{Conclusions}

 By properly defining a control-oriented regularization term into the system identification problem, we presented an approach to guarantee that the identified model is suitable for designing constrained controllers for the plant generating the data.
 An uncertain model was derived using a state observer, and the regularization function was characterized as the size of the largest RCI set for the uncertain model.
 By parameterizing the model as a qLPV model and representing the RCI set as a configuration-constrained polytope, we transformed the identification problem into a computable form.
-The proposed initialization strategy, which includes estimating suitable number of states and scheduling signals, enables solving the problem to good-quality solutions, as we have demonstrated in numerical examples.
+The initialization strategy, which includes estimating suitable number of scheduling signals, enables solving the problem to good-quality solutions as numerically demonstrated.

-The results of the paper can be extended in several directions, such as: (a) reduce conservativeness in the RCI set by limiting the multiplicative uncertainty encountered when the system evolves within the set; (b) develop alternative RCI set size functions to better reflect control goals; (c) design optimization algorithms tailored to tackle objective functions formulated with value functions of quadratic programs; and (d) integrate the scheme with an active learning framework for data-efficient control-oriented model identification.
+The results of the paper can be extended in several directions, such as: (a) reduce conservativeness in the RCI set by limiting the multiplicative uncertainty encountered when the system evolves within the set; (b) develop alternative formulations of $\mathbf{r}(\Theta)$; (c) design tailored optimization algorithms; and (d) integrate the scheme with an active learning framework for data-efficient control-oriented model identification.